react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment info

 <!--
+If you're using Expo, please state the version of it.
 Run `react-native info` in your terminal and paste the results here.
 Also, include the *precise* version number of this library that you are using in the project.
 -->